Understanding Endoscopy:

 Your doctor’s office will inform you how to prepare for your exam.
 If you have any questions regarding your preparation, you should contact your doctor.

-A nurse anesthetist or anesthesiologist will give you medication through a vein to make you relaxed and sleepy.
+A board certified anesthetist will give you medication through a vein to make you relaxed and sleepy.
 The endoscope is inserted through the mouth.
 The scope will not interfere with your breathing.
-The procedure usually takes 5 to 15 minutes.
 Your throat may be a little sore following your examination.
 Your doctor will use air to expand your stomach during your procedure.
 As a result, you may feel bloated after your procedure.
-Recovery time is approximately 30 minutes to 1 hour.

 You must have a responsible person drive you home after your procedure.
 You may not walk, take a taxi, bus, or any other form of public transportation.